General Crime Advocates are available Monday – Friday 8:30 AM – 4:30 PM at 612-767-9844.

 - Other crimes against people or property

 Our advocates are connected to resources in the community and are knowledgeable about options for victims of crime.
-Call our General Crime Victim Services Line at 612.767.9844 to connect with a Cornerstone advocate.
+If we cannot help, our advocates will connect you with other resources.
+Call our General Crime Victim Services Line at 612-767-9844 to connect with a Cornerstone advocate.

 As a victim of crime, there are certain rights you have as your case makes its way through the criminal court process.
 You can read the Minnesota State Statute for Crime Victims here.
 Our General Crime Victim Services advocates can interpret the law and explain crime victim rights.
 Additionally, we can offer emotional support, help you to address safety concerns and provide you with resources and referrals.

 The legal system can be overwhelming and confusing, but there are options available to victims of crime.
-We can help you determine if a restraining order or order for protection is right for you and connect you with a Cornerstone advocate who can assist you in filing an order.
-Cornerstone advocates can also accompany you to criminal court proceedings, civil court hearings and family court.
+We can help you determine if a restraining order is right for you and connect you with a Cornerstone advocate who can assist you in filing an order.
+Cornerstone advocates can also accompany you to criminal court proceedings and civil court hearings for emotional support.
 While we are not attorneys, we can connect you to other organizations who can help with legal representation.

 Emergency Financial Assistance